Road Apples (album): Background

 Recording sessions were held at the Daniel Lanois' personal studio in New Orleans in September 1990 on the recommendation of Colin Cripps, at the time a member of the band Crash Vegas.
 He said that the studio had helped establish the mood for the album Red Earth.

 The album would be the first in which all of the lyrics were written by vocalist Gord Downie.
 This was because Downie believed his vocal performances would be more authentic if he sang his own words.

 Lyrics on the album contains references to many prominent figures, including Tom Thomson and Jacques Cousteau, as well as political situations in Sault Ste.
 Marie, Ontario.
 The track “Fiddler's Green" was written for Gord Downie's young nephew, who died during the writing of the album.
 Because of the personal nature of the song, the Hip did not play it live often, but they played it regularly during their final tour.

 Title

 The name of the album is a Canadian slang term for horse droppings; with allusion to the fact that along the side of a road they can be found in shape and size of apples.
 The album's original working title was Saskadelphia, but this was rejected by the record label as likely to confuse listeners; however, the title was later reused for a 2021 EP of previously unreleased rarities from the Road Apples sessions.

 Commercial performance

-Road Apples was the band's first album to reach in Canada.
+Road Apples sold 102,000 copies in its first ten days of release.
+It became the band's first album to reach in Canada.
 The album has been certified Diamond in Canada.